sharpchen/Eva-Theme.nvim/README.md

 ### Override highlight

 To customize any highlight group for different variants, you can put function callbacks or tables of key-value pair inside `override_highlight`.
+`Palette` and variant name is available for the function case.

+> [!tip]
+> Value returned from `override_highlight` will be merged with the default value.
+Set certain property to `nil` to cancel the default.

 ```lua
 require('Eva-Theme').setup({